 You need SOC 2, PCI-DSS, GDPR, CCPA, FINRA, SEC, and OCC compliance.
 Data must be encrypted at rest and in transit.
 Every access must be logged.
 Breaches must be contained in minutes.
 And auditors want evidence of all of this—yesterday.

-Build security into every layer from day one:
+Build security into every layer from day one with defense in depth:

 | Activity | Traditional Approach | Modern Approach |